 Also, can I give a personal note too?
 We’re flying to Boston soon, and it’s the first time we’ve flown with both our boys, and we haven’t flown with our oldest in years.
 I’m a bit nervous not only for the cross-country flight with two little boys, but to be stuck in a cylinder with peanuts, AND to figure out what in the world to eat when we get there.
 I’ll definitely be packing a lot of snacks to get us by until we can get to a grocery store, and for when we’re out and about.
 What are your favorite snacks?
 I’ll be packing the SunButter On the Go cups…I’m so grateful I’m their affiliate, as they just sent me some.
 Perfect timing!
 I think I’ll also pack craisins, rice chex, and some of my nut-free trail mix.
 I’m all ears if you have other easy snacks.

 As much as I sometimes whine about having to cook every single night because of food allergies, I’m a bit nervous to be eating out so much and relying on others to cook for my food allergy boys.
 So, for now–I’ll enjoy this pasta and be renewed in the freedom to cook safely for my boys.
 Hope you enjoy it too!
+If you’re looking for another red pepper recipe, try this Roasted Red Pepper Soup by Cooking LSL.

 If you’d like a video to see how to make it, be sure to see when this favorite recipe was featured on Fox 13’s talk show “The Place“.
 Click on the picture below to launch the video from my Facebook page: